RaqFern/JavaJourney/Journal.md

  ### **DAY 13** - September 18, 2023
  - Finished section 4 of POO course at Udemy, practicing solving problems with Java
  - Started Java's learning path by oracle

+ ### **DAY 14** - September 19, 2023
+ - practicing the previous topics by solving math problems with Java.
+Classes 28/29 of the Java Course by Nelio Alves